adlnet/xAPI-Spec/xAPI-Data.md

 #### <a name="2.4.7">2.4.7</a> Timestamp

 ###### <a name="2.4.7.s1"></a>Description

 The time at which the experience occurred.

 ###### <a name="2.4.7.s2"></a>Details

-The timestamp property is of type [Timestamp](#timestamps).
+The "timestamp" property is of type [Timestamp](#timestamps).
 It is formatted according to the normal format of ISO 8601 and corresponds to the time of when the events described within this Statement occurred.
 If it is not included in the Statement when it is submitted to the LRS, the LRS populates it with the same value it would use with [Stored](#stored).

-The timestamp property in a Statement can differ from the [stored property](#stored) (the time at which the Statement is stored).
+The "timestamp property" in a Statement can differ from the ["stored" property](#stored) (the time at which the Statement is stored).
 Namely, there can be delays between the occurrence of the experience and the reception of the corresponding Statement by the LRS.

-Where the experience occurs over a period of time, the timestamp property can represent the start, end or any point of time during the experience.
-It is expected that Communities of Practice will define an appropriate point to record the Timestamp for different experiences.
-For example, when recording the experience of eating at a restaurant, it might be most appropriate to record the Timestamp of the start of the experience; when recording the experience of completing a qualification, it might be most appropriate to record the Timestamp of the end of the experience.
+Where the experience occurs over a period of time, the "timestamp" property can represent the start, end or any point of time during the experience.
+It is expected that Communities of Practice will define an appropriate point to record the timestamp for different experiences.
+For example, when recording the experience of eating at a restaurant, it might be most appropriate to record the timestamp of the start of the experience; when recording the experience of completing a qualification, it might be most appropriate to record the timestamp of the end of the experience.
 These examples are for illustrative purposes only and are not meant to be prescriptive.

 ###### <a name="2.4.7.s3"></a>Requirements

 * <a name="2.4.7.s3.b1"></a>For requirements pertaining to the Timestamp data type, see [Part 3: Timestamps](#timestamps).
-* <a name="2.4.7.s3.b2"></a>The timestamp property SHOULD* be set by the LRS to the value of the [stored property](#stored) if not provided.
+* <a name="2.4.7.s3.b2"></a>The "timestamp" property SHOULD* be set by the LRS to the value of the ["stored" property](#stored) if not provided.
-* <a name="2.4.7.s3.b3"></a>A timestamp property MAY represent any point during an experience, not necessarily the beginning or end.
+* <a name="2.4.7.s3.b3"></a>A "timestamp" property MAY represent any point during an experience, not necessarily the beginning or end.
-* <a name="2.4.7.s3.b4"></a>An AP MUST NOT use a future time for a timestamp property in a Statement.
+* <a name="2.4.7.s3.b4"></a>A Learning Record Provider MUST NOT use a future time for a "timestamp" property in a Statement.
-* <a name="2.4.7.s3.b5"></a>A SubStatement MAY have a timestamp property that is in the future.
+* <a name="2.4.7.s3.b5"></a>A SubStatement MAY have a "timestamp" property that is in the future.
 * <a name="2.4.7.s3.b6"></a>An LRS SHOULD* NOT reject a timestamp for having a greater value than the current time, to prevent issues due to clock errors.

 <a name="stored"/>

 #### <a name="2.4.8">2.4.8</a> Stored

 ###### <a name="2.4.8.s1"></a>Description

 The time at which a Statement is stored by the LRS.
 This can be any time between when the LRS receives the Statement and when it is written to storage.

 ###### <a name="2.4.8.s2"></a>Details

-The stored property is of type [Timestamp](#timestamps).
-The stored property is the literal time the Statement was stored.
+The "stored" property is of type [Timestamp](#timestamps).
+The "stored" property is the literal time the Statement was stored.
-Used to record the time at which the experience described in the Statement.

 ###### <a name="2.4.8.s3"></a>Requirements

 * <a name="2.4.8.s3.b1"></a>For requirements pertaining to the Timestamp data type, see [ISO 8601 Timestamps](#timestamps) below.
-* <a name="2.4.8.s3.b2"></a>The stored property MUST be set by the LRS; An LRS SHOULD validate and then MUST overwrite any value currently in the stored property of a Statement it receives.
+* <a name="2.4.8.s3.b2"></a>The "stored" property MUST be set by the LRS; An LRS SHOULD validate and then MUST overwrite any value currently in the "stored" property of a Statement it receives.
-* <a name="2.4.8.s3.b3"></a>The stored property SHOULD be the current or a past time.
+* <a name="2.4.8.s3.b3"></a>The "stored" property SHOULD be the current or a past time.

 <a name="authority"/>

 #### <a name="2.4.9">2.4.9</a> Authority

 ###### <a name="2.4.9.s1"></a>Description

 The authority property provides information about whom or what has asserted that this Statement is true.

 ###### <a name="2.4.9.s2"></a>Details

 The asserting authority represents the authenticating user or some system or application.

 ###### <a name="2.4.9.s3"></a>Requirements

 * <a name="2.4.9.s3.b1"></a>Authority MUST be an Agent, except in 3-legged OAuth, where it MUST be a Group with two Agents.
 The two Agents represent an application and user together.
 * <a name="2.4.9.s3.b2"></a>The LRS MUST include the user as an Agent as the entire authority if a user connects